-The Center for the Study of Organizational Change (CSOC) in partnership with the Truman School of Public Affairs at the University of Missouri offers educational opportunities for students interested in the psychosocial and psychodynamic approach to organizational studies.
+The Center for the Study of Organizational Change (CSOC) in partnership with the Truman School of Public Affairs at the University of Missouri offers educational opportunities for students interested in a psychosocial approach to organizational studies.

 Focuses on understanding human action in administrative situations and on developing personal capacities for effective action in varied and difficult organizational situations.